Straight answers about smartphone surveillance and how to escape it

 But Apple says they protect my privacy…

 Apple does protect you from other companies — and they charge you a premium for it.
 But they don’t protect you from Apple itself.
 That’s not a coincidence.
 It’s their business model.
 You can reduce iPhone surveillance with careful settings — but you can never eliminate it.
 The architecture itself is designed against you.
-No setting can fix that.If you’re stuck with an iPhone for now: Enable Advanced Data Protection, disable iCloud sync for sensitive data, turn off all analytics and ad tracking, and replace default Apple apps with privacy-respecting alternatives.
-It won’t make your iPhone private — but it’ll limit the damage.
+No setting can fix that.WHAT ABOUT A DUMB PHONE?

 The case FOR a dumb phone: